STAGE 53 – EDENFIELD TO EDGWORTH

 From the cross continue in the same direction ie take the left hand of two paths heading approximately northwards.
 Continue up the slope and then along the top to the trig point, which marks the top of Bull Hill at 418m, the highest point on Holcombe Moor.
 Bull Hill is actually within a Military Range and occasionally is closed to the public.
 If this is the case then you will have to take the path that bears right from the Pilgrim’s Cross and skirt around Bull Hill and the Range.

 From the trig point continue straight on to a white flag pole.
 Pass to the left of the pole and then bear left and follow the path down the slope to the bottom and a Military warning sign.
 The next 10-15 minutes may be amongst some of the wettest under foot on the whole of the Lancashire Way as we cross over Wet/Black Moss.
 There are ways around this but it is fine in the summer and is quickly crossed and avoids lengthy detours.
 At the bottom of the slope you will see a wide often muddy/boggy path, which crosses the flat boggy plateau ahead.
 Take the right hand of the two paths which heads approximately WSW.
 After a small stream it bears left and then heads in a SW direction.
 After about 10 minutes you will come to a wooden marker post and then the end of the boggy plateau which necessitates jumping down off the peat!
 Ahead of you is the corner of a stone wall.
 From here bear right and follow the wall with it on your left.
-When the wall turns right you need to cross over the wall and then follow the remains of a wall in SE direction.
+When the wall turns right you need to cross over the wall ( new metal gate stile now in place!) and then follow the remains of a wall in SE direction.
 NB When I was last here the wall was being rebuilt and it had cut off the previous path and I could not be sure whether a wall stile was being built into wall.
 However, the OS map clearly shows a public right of way so you are within your rights to climb over the wall.
-I will ensure that this narrative is updated as soon as I can.
+I can confirm, thanks to Peter Bearon, that a metal gate stile has indeed been built at the corner when the wall turns right.

 Follow the remains of the wall to a track.
 Turn right and bear right onto another track which heads towards a building with a gate and fencing surrounding it.
 Turn right ie away from the building and head down the part concrete track to a metal gate.
 This may look as if it is padlocked but it never has been so pass through the gate and bear right on to a single track tarmac track.
+I have been informed that it was recently padlocked so you may need to climb over or squeeze through a gap at the side.
 Pass through a cattle grid, pass the farm and then head down the road, past the small reservoir (see below) and into Crowthorn.

 Crawthorn was the site of a National Children’s Home.
 The school began in 1872 when the Revd Thomas Bowman Stephenson, a Methodist minister in London, was contacted by a wealthy Bolton mill owner in reply to an advert placed in the Methodist Recorder.
 The Bolton man, James Barlow, a staunch Methodist and temperance advocate, had purchased a run-down inn on the moorland above the village of Edgworth.
 He donated it, with 80 acres of surrounding land plus £5,000, so that Stephenson could open the first NCH children’s home outside London.